-Water heating accounts for the second largest use of energy.
+Water heating accounts for the second largest use of energy in the home.
 A natural gas water heater is energy efficient and cost effective.

 Ways to save